Puella Magi Madoka Magica (film series): Rebellion

 Kyubey's intentions to control Madoka provoke Homura into fully transforming into the witch, Homulilly.
 Homulilly directs her familiars to kill every Incubator within the labyrinth, while resolving to destroy herself rather than be saved and expose Madoka to the Incubators.
-Sayaka and Nagissa are both revealed to be reborn guardians who serve Madoka as part of the Law of Cycles.
+Sayaka and Nagisa are both revealed to be reborn guardians who serve Madoka as part of the Law of Cycles.
 They rally the others to help save Homura from herself, and help destroy the barrier imprisoning Homura's Soul Gem.
 Madoka reaches Homura and together they destroy the barrier, freeing Homura's Soul Gem and destroying the remaining Incubators.
 Now reconnected to the universe and to her powers and memories as the Law of Cycles, Madoka moves to cleanse Homura of her curse and bring her into the higher plane.

 Before Madoka can cleanse Homura, Homura suddenly grabs her, trapping her.
-Homura separates Madoka into two forms, severing Madoka's humanity from her divinity.
-Homura reveals that what corrupted her Soul Gem wasn’t a curse of despair, but rather a curse of love.
+Homura separates Madoka into two forms, severing Madoka's humanity from her ultimate magical girl form.
+Homura reveals that what corrupted her Soul Gem was not a curse of despair, but rather a curse of love.
+Her Soul Gem changes shape.
 She unleashes this power across the universe and rewrites the cosmos into a reality where her beloved Madoka—and Madoka and Homura's friends—will forget what has happened and return to the lives they led before the events of the series, while Homura herself will assume control over the design of their universe.
 Homura then transcends her own mortal existence and announces herself as a "demon", a winged figure dressed in black.
 She gloats to Kyubey that this new reality will force the Incubators to bear the weight of the collective curses of the world.
-Homura revels in her creation, but she accepts that she may become Madoka's enemy if the latter should regain her memories and godly powers and oppose what Homura has done.
+Homura revels in her creation, but she accepts that she may become Madoka's enemy if the latter should regain her memories and magical girl powers and oppose what Homura has done.

-A post-credits scene shows Homura seated in a chair while watching over Mitakihara, with a badly-beaten and mentally scarred Kyubey nearby.
-Homura dances, as Kyubey lies, unmoving, at her feet.
+A post-credits scene shows Homura seated in a chair while watching over Mitakihara, with a badly-beaten-looking Kyubey nearby.
+Homura dances with her new Soul Gem as Kyubey lies, unmoving, at her feet.
 Homura leans over a cliff and falls.
 Within the dark pupil of Kyubey's eye, the phrase "The End" appears in multiple languages in succession.
-The final image shown is of a pair of doors or window shutters outlined against the darkness, bound shut by a bow.
+A door bound by a ribbon appears, then disappears with a scattering of sparkles.